FAQs - Häufig gestellte Fragen

 No. On the contrary, it is even possible that extra costs surge that you are responsible for.

 If your transport back to the city is another day as planned, we will try to sent the reserved vehicle the day you need it.
-However, if this is not possible and we have to send another vehicle, this has to be paid by the customer.

 Extra nights in the hotel are to be paid by the customer.